-Our faculty’s interests extend from the Iberian Peninsula to the Ottoman Empire, from the Mediterranean to Scandinavia, and from the European continent around the globe through bidirectional networks of trade, cultural exchange, and colonial activity.
+Faculty interests extend from the Iberian Peninsula to the Ottoman Empire, from the Mediterranean to Scandinavia, and from Europe to around the globe through trade networks, cultural exchange, and colonial activity.
 We feel that national boundaries and sub-historical divisions distort the historical picture.
 If you want to understand the Italian Renaissance, you need to understand England, Spain, and the Ottoman World.
-If you want to write a history of the Reformation, your narrative will be deeper and richer if you can draw on a range of sources, from financial records, to the metal content of coins, to Shakespeare.
-By training students to cross borders, methods, and source bases, we prepare young historians to ask new questions and solve them in innovative ways.
+If you want to write a history of the Reformation, your narrative will be deeper and richer when it draws on a range of sources, from financial records, to the metal content of coins, to Shakespeare.
+We train young historians to cross borders, methods, and source bases and to ask new questions and solve them in innovative ways.